 Interagency Sustainability Working Group is the coordinating body for sustainability of the built environment in the Federal sector.
 The ISWG was formed by Executive Order in 2001.
 It is one of seven work groups that report directly to the Executive Order 13423 Steering Committee.
 The ISWG is charged to:

->

-> Serve as a forum for information exchange and promote agency implementation of goals for high performance and sustainable building.
+Serve as a forum for information exchange and promote agency implementation of goals for high performance and sustainable buildings;

->

-> Develop policy and reporting guidance that fosters the widespread adoption of sustainable design and operations in the Federal sector.
+Develop policy and reporting guidance that fosters the widespread adoption of sustainable design and operations in the Federal sector; and

->

-> Develop technical guidance and tools to support implementation of agency sustainability policies for Federally-owned, operated, and leased buildings.
+Develop technical guidance and tools to support implementation of agency sustainability policies for Federally-owned, operated, and leased buildings.

 Federal Operations and Maintenance Working Group helps Federal agencies integrate operations and maintenance (O&M) best practices to ensure optimum energy efficiency and life-cycle cost effectiveness within Federal programs.
 Specifically, the O&M Working Group serves to:

 Educate Federal energy managers on O&M best practices;